raspberrypi/documentation/remote-access/ssh/README.md

 You can access the command line of a Raspberry Pi remotely from another computer or device on the same network using `ssh`.

 ##1.
 Setup your client
 SSH is built into Linux distributions and Mac OS.
-For Windows and mobile devices, a third-party SSH client is available.
-See the following guides for using SSH depending on the OS used by the computer or devices you are connecting from:
+For Windows and mobile devices, third-party SSH clients are available.
+See the following guides for using SSH depending on the OS used by the computer or device you are connecting from:

 - [Linux & Mac OS](unix.md)
 - [Windows](windows.md)